barakman/Relay/ReadMe.txt

 7. TELEG_WEBHOOK:
    - Obtain an https url for your server
-   - Create a webhook between the Telgram room and your server (read more at https://core.telegram.org/bots/webhooks)
+   - Create a webhook between the Telegram room and your server (read more at https://core.telegram.org/bots/webhooks)

 8. TELEG_PORT_ID:
    - Open a designated port on your server